Outdoor Robots

 1 Acre = 44,000 square feet

 If you know your property size, choose it from the above.
-In many cases, choosing one "size" lower (above on the list) will represent the actual grass area and will get you close enough.
+In many cases, choosing one "size" lower (on the list) will represent the actual grass area and will get you close enough.
 Remember: It is always better to purchase a mower slightly oversized to ensure that it will do a satisfactory job.

 Shapes and Obstacles